 The IRN server allows full TX and RX so you can use it like a radio.
 There are also channels that are just live RX feeds from other systems like D-Star and Echolink.

-More recently, the IRN System has created a partnership with The Guild Global (A World Wide Amateur Radio Guild).
-The Guild also have additional channels that allow non licensed users to enjoy full TX/RX and mix with radio hams that aren't crosslinked into any RF based systems but do crosslink into their Zello Crosslink.
+The Guild also have additional channels that allow new and non licensed users to enjoy full TX/RX and mix with radio hams that aren't crosslinked into any RF based systems.

 The IRN server also allows for additional crosslinks to be added as we go, with several more in the making including a DMR and Fusion based crosslinks and more Allstar nodes.
 It also has a part time FRN crosslink and the ability to work with Zello.
 Additionally, if you are a repeater keeper or sysop on a system, then linking into your current set up usually won't cost a dime and we'd be more than happy to help you get that up and running.